 Excellent knowledge of the market and of the selected assets – the trader has to analyze the companies’ reports.
 For the larger picture, he must follow the political situation, the tax policies, the interest rate decisions, and so on.

-The ability to think independently – the position trader has to remain indifferent about the opinions expressed in the media or the viewpoints of colleagues and persist with his own strategy.
+The ability to think independently – when position trading, the trader has to remain indifferent about the opinions expressed in the media or the viewpoints of colleagues and persist with his own strategy.

 Position trading strategies